Azure/azure-powershell/src/ResourceManager/DataFactories/Commands.DataFactoryV2/help/Get-AzureRmDataFactoryV2Pipeline.md

 ```

 This command gets information about all pipelines in the data factory named WikiADF.
-You can either one of the following example commands.
+You can use either one of the following example commands.
 The second one uses a DataFactory object as a parameter.

 ### Example 2: Get information about a specific pipeline